pertusa/programming2/files/files.md

 }
 ```

 ### Declaration

-Declaration is similar than with text files.
+Declaration is the same than with text files.

 ### Opening and closing

 Here there is a difference, we need to add _ios::binary_ when opening the file: